AliceNguyen09/Personal-project/Customer_churn_analysis/README.md

 - Having creadit card also does not appear to influence churn rate.
 The churn rate is ~20% no matter if the customers have credit card or not.
 - The other factors including credit score, tenure, balance, estimated salary, point earned appear not to have significant affact on customers' churn decision.
 <br/>
 To sum up, the key indicator of a customer going to quit is that if the customer has made a complaint.
 Therefore, to sustain long-term relationships with customers, the bank need to act immediately when receiving a complaint.
-Other factors like gender, geography, age and activity status are also have some influence on churning decision and need consideration from the bank.
+Other factors like gender, geography, age and activity status also have influence on churning decision and need consideration from the bank.